This course is designed to provide practical experience in spatial database design and analysis using Geographical Information Systems (GIS).

-To be marketable in the growing environmental field, the student must possess mapping skills.
-Most environmental decisions require the analysis of data portrayed on maps.
-This course will teach the student to utilize data to generate maps for the purpose of analysis.
-This course is required for the cognate in Green and Sustainable Management (B.S. in Business Administration).
-This course is also required for a B.S. in Environmental Biology.
+To be marketable with geospatial skills, the student must possess mapping skills that meet a published standard.
+Many business, government, and environmental decisions require the analysis of data portrayed on maps.
+This course will teach the student to utilize data to generate maps for the purpose of analysis and presentation for decision makers.

 Measurable Learning Outcomes

 Upon successful completion of this course, the student will be able to:

 - Discuss God’s charge to us to be stewards of His world.

 - Describe how Geographic Information Systems (GIS) are used to analyze and illustrate the world on which we live and to manage our impact on the world.